 As far as the plot goes, many citizens are concerned about the “Man of Steel”: is he a God?
 Will he bring more dangers to earth (as we saw in the last film)?
 Could he take over the world?
-Bruce Wayne (Batman) as you will soon discover, has his opinions towards Superman and reasons for those opinions, but one thing’s for sure.
+As you will soon discover, Bruce Wayne (Batman) has his opinions towards Superman and reasons for those opinions, but one thing’s for sure.
 According to Bruce Wayne, Superman must be stopped.
-We are also introduced to Lex Luther who only makes matters worse…
+We are also introduced to Lex Luther, who only makes matters worse…

-The main issues I have with the film is really relating to the director and the way this story is told.
-Be prepared to see a film that goes back and forth (to past and then present) but also we experience many “dream sequences”.
-To top it off, at one point I personally was confused that we may have had a dream within a dream moment.
+So you’re probably asking yourself ‘if most of our actors did a great job are there any issues with the film’?
+Sadly, yes there is.
+The film’s main issues are really relating to the director and the way this story is told.
+Be prepared to see a film that goes back and forth (to past and then present), but also we experience many “dream sequences”.
+To top it off, at one point, I personally was confused that we may have had a dream within a dream moment.
 The story is also cut up to follow many characters of the film and at a time feels it felt like it.
-As mentioned at the start of this review, there are many characters that “sneak in” hinting at things to come with this franchise.
-Normally I would enjoy these kinds of moments, but with this film it feels more forced and it simply adds more to the film when we are already taking so much in as it is.
-Without giving much away, I can assure you this is something that many people have seen before in the world of Marvel movies (Iron Man, Ant-Man & Avengers and the list goes on).
+As mentioned at the start of this review, many characters “sneak in” hint at things to come with this franchise.
+Normally I would enjoy these kinds of moments, but with this film, it feels more forced, and it simply adds more to the film when we are already taking so much in as it is.
+Without giving much away, I can assure you this is something that many people have seen before in Marvel movies (Iron Man, Ant-Man & Avengers, and the list goes on).
 Does DC Comics want to compete with Marvel?